Muqtedar KhanSenior Fellow

 Dr. Khan has been a Senior Fellow at the Center for Global Policy since 2016.
 He was a Fellow with the Institute for Social Policy and Understanding from 2001-2016.
 He was a Senior Nonresident Fellow with the Brookings Institution (2003-2008) and a Fellow of the Al-Waleed Center at Georgetown University (2006-2007).
 He has been the President, Vice President and General Secretary of the Association of Muslim Social Scientists.

-Khan has been the president, vice president and general secretary of the Association of Muslim Social Scientists.
-He is the author of "American Muslims: Bridging Faith and Freedom" (Amana, 2002), "Jihad for Jerusalem: Identity and Strategy in International Relations" (Praeger, 2004), "Islamic Democratic Discourse" (Lexington Books, 2006) and "Debating Moderate Islam: The Geopolitics of Islam and the West" (University of Utah Press, 2007).
+He is the author of Islam and Good Governance: A Political Philosophy of Ihsan (Palgrave, 2019).
+He also authored American Muslims: Bridging Faith and Freedom (Amana, 2002), and Jihad for Jerusalem: Identity and Strategy in International Relations (Praeger, 2004).
+He has edited Islamic Democratic Discourse (Lexington Books, 2006) and Debating Moderate Islam: The Geopolitics of Islam and the West (University of Utah Press, 2007).

 Dr. Khan frequently comments on BBC, CNN International, FOX and VOA TV, Bridges TV, NPR and other radio and TV networks.
 His political commentaries appear regularly in newspapers in over 20 countries.
 He has lectured in North America, East Asia, the Middle East, and Europe.

 A U.S. Grand Strategy for the Post Pandemic WorldMarch 25, 2020

 ‘Namaste Trump’: Pomp and Ceremony Sans Strategic ProgressFebruary 26, 2020

 India Could Become the Next Breeding Ground for RadicalismJanuary 10, 2020

 The Dangerous Fantasy of the CaliphateNovember 13, 2019